Paulo-Botelho/hello-world/README.md

 This is the FIRST repository

-I'm a student that is seeking more knowlegde about programing
+I'm a student that is seeking more knowlegde about programing!